 Online Teaching Artist Workshops

 Join us for two-week virtual Friday workshops led by professional teaching artists.
 These workshops offer structured guidance, creative exploration, and time to make art together in community.
-You’re welcome to sign up for either or both workshops.
+You’re welcome to sign up for one Friday Workshop.

 Online